This post contains affiliate links. For more information, please read our disclosure policy.

 Kathakali Classical Dance and Kalaripayattu Martial Art

 At some centers, you can watch the fascinating process of the artists putting on their make-up.
-Another mesmerizing cultural experience is kalaripayattu that combines agile, acrobatic physical movements and fighting skills aided with swords, shields and other weapons.
+Another mesmerizing cultural experience is kalarippayattu that combines agile, acrobatic physical movements and fighting skills aided with swords, shields, and other weapons.

 Among the best places to see in Kerala for those who like ancient sites are the Edakkal caves.
 It is a fair bit of a climb to the caves, but the Neolithic carvings and drawings here make the trip worth it.